e8johan/gruvkartong/README.md

 - Buildings!
     - Different types of buildings
     - Tearing down buildings
-    - Building costs
-    - Walking around buildings when passing by
     - Walking into buildings when interacting
 - Doing stuff with buildings
     - Material refinement processes